ThomasJonesDev/CrazyEights/README.md

-# TwitchPlays
+# Crazy Eights

 A game of crazy eights that you can stream to your twitch chat, which they can then interact with using the chat.
+This was my Honour year project.

 ## Installation